US election 2020 : All you need to know about the presidential race

 That said, we will likely know the Democratic nominee before then as candidates rack up delegates through each primary election or caucus.

-Unlike some countries with legally defined campaign periods - like the UK and France - US candidates can campaign for as long as they wish, so presidential campaigns typically last around 18 months from start to finish.
+Unlike some countries with legally defined campaign periods - like the UK and France - US candidates can campaign for as long as they wish, so presidential campaigns typically last about 18 months from start to finish.

 When exactly will Trump face a challenger?